linuxkay/yogurt/README.md

 Impact 4 - ieserver is out dated.
 Need to use other ddns service.
 Stopped ddns.pl in cron 2021/01/01.

-Create server monitoring using github fro get graph image.
+Create server monitoring using github to get graph image.

 ## Licence